![]() | ||

 Batch Manager

-"Batch" - a high level folder for holding all of your Documents "Document" - a low level folder for holding all of your images.
-"Images" - individual pages of a document
+"Batch" - a high level folder for holding all of your Documents

 When SCScan first opens, you'll be greeted by the Batch Manager window.
 This shows a quick high-level view of your batches.
 You'll also find buttons for batch manipulation on this screen.
 Any existing batches will be shown in the grid.
-For more detailed information about the Batch Manager functions, click here
+For more detailed information about the Batch Manager functions, click here.

 Importing Documents

 If you have documents that have already been scanned or sent to you via email, you do not need to print them out just to scan them back in.
-If you choose the import batch option, you can pull these images in.
+If you choose the Import Batch option, you can pull these images in.
 Clicking Import Batch will open an additional dialog to select the appropriate files or folder.

 Files - If this option is chosen, you can select any number of files.
-Simply click Browse, and the dialog window will open allowing you to choose your files to import.
+Simply click Browse, and the dialog window will open, allowing you to choose your files to import.

 Folders - When using folders, the options that appear will change.
 You'll be asked for the type of file that the folder contains.
 You'll also be asked how you'd like to split the documents within the folder.

 Per each TIFF - Inside of the selected folder all files are TIFF type.
 This includes multi-page documents.
-If they are not TIFFs, this option will not work.
+If they are not TIFFs, this option will not work. *This is the option we recommend.

 Per each folder - This assumes that inside the selected folder there are sub-folders with TIFF types inside.
 If the files are not TIFFs or there are no sub-folders, this will not properly sort the documents.